DevMountain/ecommerce/README.md

 Once again, this is going to be very similar to what we did in the mini-project earlier today.
 Feel free to refer back to that code for guidance.

 **Breakpoint**: You should be able to hit an endpoint and have it touching your database (creating, reading, updating, or deleting a product in Mongo).
 Use POSTMan to hit your endpoints.
-You should be able to get a response back in POSTMan, and be able to see your data being manipulsated in your database.
+You should be able to get a response back in POSTMan, and be able to see your data being manipulated in your database.
 You can check your database via the terminal or RoboMongo.

 ### Step 4: Create Front-end Interface